allthingslinux/atl-gemini/README.md

-this repository contains a prototype gemini capsule for All Things Linux. until further notice, consider it licensed All Rights Reserved, though a license will be added if we decide to move forward with this as a project.
+this repository contains the full source for the All Things Linux gemini capsule, including scripts.

+The build_coc.py script can be used to generate the code of conduct page, requires the all things linux code of conduct submodule to be initialized.

 ##Setup instructions:
 1. Clone this repository